 Where possible, options to avoid adversely impacting identified heritage items should be considered.
 However, the construction phase of the Project cannot completely avoid harm to heritage items.
 Where items cannot be avoided, further works are recommended in order to mitigate impacts.

 A number of mitigation measures have been identified based on the type of site, site features, extent of impact (direct or indirect) and the significance of the site (Table 3).
-Prior to carrying out further works, an Application to Carry Out Work on Heritage Place or Object should be submitted to the Chief Executive Officer of the Department of Lands, Planning and the Environment for approval.
+Prior to carrying out further works, an Application to Carry Out Work on Heritage Place or Object should be submitted to the Director of the Heritage Branch for approval.
+The procedure for submission of an Application to Carry Out Work on Heritage Place or Object is provided in Appendix 4.
+Applications involving significant impacts will be assessed by the Heritage Council.